Crack detection by holomorphic neural networks and transfer-learning-enhanced genetic optimization: Results

 \subsection{Convergence analysis}

 As mentioned in \Cref{sec:GA-HNNs}, the number of training epochs is expected to have a significant impact on the convergence behavior – and thus the efficiency – of the proposed GA–HNN crack detection strategy.
 To investigate this aspect, the first numerical experiment shown in \Cref{fig:num_exp_1} is considered.
 The optimization problem is solved using the parameter values listed in \Cref{tab:GA_param}.
 The search space is defined as $\mathcal{P} = [-0.8L, +0.8L]\times[-0.8L, +0.8L]$, and a minimum admissible crack length of $0.1L$ is imposed.
-The model response is evaluated using neural networks consisting of 3 hidden layers with 10 neurons per layer, together with $N_\sigma = 300$ training points.
+The model response is evaluated by training two holomorphic neural networks, each composed of three fully connected hidden layers with ten neurons per layer.
+The values of the main hyperparameters used for the training are reported in \Cref{tab:GA_param}.
+A total of $N_\sigma = 300$ training points are employed, which are uniformly distributed along the plate boundary.
 Given the relative simplicity of the boundary geometry and boundary conditions, this value of $N_\sigma$ is sufficient to ensure an accurate computation of the model response, provided that the number of training epochs is large enough.

 \Cref{fig:impact_n_epochs} shows the CPU time and the number of generations required to complete the long-range search as a function of the number of training epochs.
 It can be observed that when the number of epochs drops below 100, both CPU time and the required number of generations increase dramatically.
 This occurs because the number of epochs is insufficient, leading to large errors in the computed model response, and consequently the crack detection algorithm struggles to converge.
 When the number of epochs is reduced below 50, no convergence is achieved at all.
 Even if the “correct” crack configuration is generated during the optimization, the algorithm may fail to recognize it because its fitness is evaluated inaccurately.
 The same figure also shows that increasing the number of epochs decreases the number of generations monotonically, until a plateau is reached.
 This behavior is expected: the plateau corresponds to the minimum number of epochs required to accurately capture the model response.
 Once this threshold is reached, further increasing the number of epochs only increases CPU time, with minimal gains in accuracy.
 Therefore, an optimal number of epochs exists that balances accuracy and computational cost.
 For the present problem, a value of approximately 200 epochs provides this balance and is adopted in the remainder of the article.